nikhiljha/privacyplan/index.md

 - AdBlock - Use UBlock Origin instead, see above.
 - Grammarly - It sends everything you type to them, and has been vulnerable in the past.
 Do not use.

-## Step: Stop Using Popular Services
+## Step: Stop Using Services That Track You

 **If you're not using "end to end encrypted" services, they can see all the data you send to them.** Just "encrypted" is not enough, be sure to look for the "end to end encrypted" or "E2E" wording, or the service might be using your information.